 8.13.
-DBO Compression – DBO’s who fail to renew their monthly renewal fee shall be subject to compression.
-[BC10]
+DBO Renewal Failure – DBO’s who fail to renew their monthly renewal fee shall be reverted back to VIP Customer status.

 8.14.
 Orphan Leads – An orphan lead is any lead (Subscription, DBO or both) that has come to CFORTH through sources other than a DBO.
 These leads may be distributed equally to leaders at the discretion of the company.

 8.15.
-Preservation of Genealogy Position Upon Cancellation or Inactivity – In the event that a qualifying DBO elects to cancel their account or otherwise becomes inactive, the following protocols shall be observed: CFORTH will hold that position open for that DBO for a period of Sixty days from the date of cancellation or inactivity.
-DBO may elect to re- enroll within this time-period and shall be placed back into that position.
+Preservation of Genealogy Position Upon Cancellation – In the event that a qualifying DBO elects to cancel their account or otherwise becomes inactive, the following protocols shall be observed: CFORTH will hold that position open for that DBO for a period of sixty days from the date of cancellation.
+DBO may elect to re-enroll within this time-period and shall be placed back into that position.

 9.1.
 General Policies on BSM:

 9.1.1.
 DBOs may sell BSM only in accordance with these Policies BSM used, promoted, distributed, or offered for sale by or to DBOs must: (a) comply with all quality standards and any applicable Policies relating to their use, promotion, and sale; (b) be submitted to CFORTH for review prior to use, promotion, distribution or sale; (c) be authorized by CFORTH; and (d) if required for the category of BSM, bear the authorization number provided by CFORTH.

 9.1.2 CFORTH’s Satisfaction Guarantee and Buy-Back Policies do not apply to materials not sold by CFORTH.
 BSM may only be sold subject to the right of the purchaser to return such BSM for a refund in accordance with the following: